 Alfred from The Dark Knight mentions that he used to be a soldier and once burned a whole forest down to catch a bandit.
 However, he's never seen in a combat situation in the films.

 Alfred knocks down one of the intruders from behind in the burning mansion in Batman Begins, said intruder being a trained ninja.

-John Woo movies A Better Tomorrow II and Hard Boiled both feature a version of the battle butler.
-In A Better Tomorrow II, the servant - hitman Chong is given a pile of cash by his terrified employer, but completely ignores it, indicating that his only concern is finding a Worthy Opponent, which he ultimately finds in Ken Gor.
+A Better Tomorrow II: The servant - hitman Chong is given a pile of cash by his terrified employer, but completely ignores it, indicating that his only concern is finding a Worthy Opponent, which he ultimately finds in Ken Gor.

 Both the Great Leslie and Professor Fate have one in The Great Race: Hezekiah Sturdy for Leslie and Max Meen for Fate.